Priory Church, South Queensferry: History

 The Carmelite Friary at Queensferry was founded in 1330.
 The first known record dates from 1457, and is a grant of land from James Dundas of Dundas to the Carmelite order, for the purpose of building a monastery.

 Following the Scottish Reformation of 1560, the Carmelite monastery returned to the ownership of the Dundas family, and the former Carmelite church was subsequently used as the parish church.
 In the 17th century a new parish church was constructed (now the Old Parish Church on The Vennel), and the congregation moved out of the Carmelite church in 1635.
+In 1633, the church became the burial place for the Dundas family.

 The building was put to a variety of uses until the late 19th century, and during this time its condition deteriorated.
 The monastic buildings were demolished, as was the nave in 1875.
 Architects Henry Seymour and John Kinross completed a restoration scheme in 1889, and the following year James Montgomery, Dean of Edinburgh, reconsecrated the building for the Scottish Episcopal Church.
 Further restoration and repair works were carried out in 2000.